saleh-er/SmartSave-AI-Driven-Personal-Finance-Coach/README.md

 📱 Mobile-First Design: A modern "Glassmorphism" interface optimized for smartphone use.

-📱 Access the App from your Smartphone
-Ensure your PC and your phone are on the same Wi-Fi network.

-Launch the server by allowing external connections:

-Bash
-uvicorn main:app --host 0.0.0.0 --port 8000
-Open your mobile browser and go to http://your-computer-ip:8000.

 🏗️ Architecture & Data Flow
 Frontend (View): Interface built with Jinja2, HTML5, and CSS3 (Glassmorphism).
 It sends JSON requests to the server via fetch().